 A certified Dalcroze Eurhythmics teacher, Caron frequently lectures on the sound-gesture relationship in choral conducting, and is published in Anacrusis, Canadian Music Educator, Research Memorandum Series of Chorus America, Teaching Music through Performance in Choir Vol. 4 and Vol. 5, Choral Journal, and upcoming in Journal of Singing.
 Her current cross-disciplinary research study with Dr. Heather Leavy-Rusiewicz (Speech Language Pathology) investigates the use of manual mimicry gestures (hand gestures that mimic the spatiotemporal configurations of the vocal apparatus) in the teaching and learning of German speech sounds for singing.
 She also collaborates with Dr. Greg Marchetti, Physical Therapist and Ergonomist, to investigate injury prevention strategies for conductors.

-A third-generation music educator, Caron holds a D.M.A. in Choral Conducting from the University of Toronto, an M.M. in Choral Conducting and M.A. in Vocal Pedagogy from The Ohio State University, an Artist Diploma in Voice and B.M. in Music Education from Western University, and an Associate of the Royal Conservatory of Canada.
+A third-generation music educator, Caron holds a D.M.A.
+(Choral Conducting) from the University of Toronto, an M.M.
+(Choral Conducting) and M.A.
+(Vocal Pedagogy) from The Ohio State University, an Artist Diploma (Voice) and B.M.
+(Music Education) from Western University, and an A.R.C.T (Voice) from the Royal Conservatory of Canada.
 She currently serves as President of the American Choral Directors Association of Pennsylvania and Associate Editor with The Choral Scholar.